Big Love: Concept and writing

 Big Love was created by Mark V. Olsen and Will Scheffer, who also served as executive producers.
 Olsen and Scheffer spent nearly three years researching the premise of the show, with the intent of creating a "fair, non-judgmental portrayal of polygamy in America."
-Olsen said that the family dynamics were key to the series' narrative, mixing family affection with tensions.
+Olsen said the family dynamics were key to the series' narrative, mixing family affection with tensions.
 "It's that combustion, negotiating that mix of feelings that I think keeps an audience coming back for more."

-The fictional fundamentalist group the United Effort Brotherhood (UEB) has characteristics similar to the historic United Effort Plan established by the Fundamentalist Church of Jesus Christ of Latter Day Saints (FLDS) and taken over by the state of Utah in 2005.
-The FLDS is one of the most prolific and well-known polygamist groups and identifies itself as the legitimate successor of the Church of Jesus Christ of Latter-day Saints, which officially discontinued polygamy in 1890.
+The fictional fundamentalist group the United Effort Brotherhood (UEB) has characteristics similar to the United Effort Plan established in 1942 by the Fundamentalist Church of Jesus Christ of Latter Day Saints (FLDS) and taken over by the state of Utah in 2005.
+The FLDS is a polygamist group and identifies itself as the legitimate successor of the Church of Jesus Christ of Latter-day Saints, which officially discontinued polygamy in 1890.

 Creators Olsen and Scheffer included a drive through the twin FLDS towns of Hildale, Utah, and Colorado City, Arizona, as part of their research for the show.

 The UEB has built its own temple on its Kansas compound.
-The raid on Juniper Creek is reminiscent of the Short Creek raid in 1953 when Arizona state police and National Guard troops took action against polygamists in Colorado City.
+The raid on Juniper Creek is reminiscent of the Short Creek raid in 1953, when Arizona state police and National Guard troops took action against polygamists in Colorado City.
 Many of the businesses owned by the UEB are similar to businesses formerly run by FLDS members under the non-fictional UEP, which managed financial holdings of the FLDS.
-The creators read a single 2003 article published in Utah on the Darger family who are Independent Fundamentalist Mormons.
+The creators read a single 2003 article published in Utah on the Darger family, who are Independent Fundamentalist Mormons.